Statement on Diversity

 Stonehill’s faculty play a key role in creating our campus community as one that truly honors the dignity and humanity of all of its members.
 In our classrooms, in our curriculum, and in our day-to-day interactions with students and colleagues, we strive to recognize and respect differences in age, ability, color, creed, cultural background, ethnicity, gender identity or expression, national origin, race, religious affiliation or spiritual affinity, sexual orientation, socioeconomic class, political viewpoints, or veteran status.

-Faculty who have experienced or witnessed discrimination of any sort can bring their concerns to a department chair, the Dean of the Faculty, Human Resources, or the College Counsel.
+Faculty who have experienced or witnessed discrimination of any sort can bring their concerns to a department chair, the Associate Provost for Diversity, Assessment and Faculty Developement, Human Resources, or the College Counsel.
 Faculty interested in furthering the College’s diversity mission can find support from the following campus offices.

 Office of the Provost